Important Note: Unless

 If you don't want RIT on/off functionality, then there is no

 to modify the switch assembly.
-If the RIT Enable lead is permanently grounded, the Offset
+If the RIT Disable lead is left open (high), the Offset

 will be active